Autodesk Extends Invitation to Join Financial Results Conference Call

-SAN FRANCISCO, May 2, 2022 /PRNewswire/ -- Autodesk, Inc. ADSK today announced it will broadcast its first quarter fiscal 2023 financial results conference call via its website Thursday, May 26, 2022, at 2:00 p.m.
+SAN FRANCISCO, Feb.
+1, 2022 /PRNewswire/ -- Autodesk, Inc. ADSK today announced it will broadcast its fourth quarter fiscal 2022 financial results conference call via its website Thursday, February 24, 2022, at 2:00 p.m.
 Pacific Time.
-Autodesk will host a live webcast call Thursday, May 26, 2022, at 2:00 p.m.
+Autodesk will host a live webcast call Thursday, February 24, 2022, at 2:00 p.m.
 PT at www.autodesk.com/investors.
 An audio replay webcast will also be available after 5:00 p.m.
 PT on Autodesk's website at www.autodesk.com/investors.

 For more information, please call Autodesk Investor Relations at 415-507-6373.